MINIMUM AND AVERAGE SALARY IN CANADA

 Salary in Canada

-Minimum salary in Canada
+Minimum wage in Canada

 MINIMUM WAGES IN CANADA BY PROVINCE